ChenDgani/Varonis_Repo/README.md

 4. **Schedule execution**: Set up a cron job or similar scheduler to run the checks periodically.
 5. **Monitor alerts**: Keep an eye on generated alerts and review automated fixes.

+#### Every time a push is made to main, the script will run to ensure the settings have not changed over time and your environment is secure

 # ENJOY !